PyxelM/alucinara/content/phenomena/alucinara.md

 ## Effects
 Alucinara causes effects such as;
 - Levitation of objects or living beings, where the effects of gravity will be altered in direction or intensity.
-- Frequencial Shift, where an object or living being will be transported into another realm.
+- essential shift, where an object or living being will be transported into another realm.
 This is often accomplished by the presence of an [Alucinara Gateway](phenomena/aluicnara-gateway.mc).
 - Emission of light, where an object will emit glowing sparks or orbs which dim over time;
 - The [Pseudo Fauna Principle](phenomena/pseudo-fauna-principle), where inanimate objects will act like living animals;
 - The Soul, where Alucinara will interact with hydrocarbons in pitch or amino acids to create consciousness;
-- Phantasmarrhoea, where a living animal will undergo the growth of alucinarium crystals on the skin and organs, hallucinations, delusion, psychosis, and involuntary frequencial shift.
+- Phantasmarrhoea, where a living animal will undergo the growth of alucinarium crystals on the skin and organs, hallucinations, delusion, psychosis, and involuntary essential shift.
 - and [Symbols](phenomena/symbols.md), designs traced into alucinara-rich objects to interface with higher-order beings.

 ### Influence on Biology